 Please help the reviewers by putting page numbers on the submitted version of the paper.
 In LaTeX, this can be achieved by adding the following:

 The general idea is that the submitted version of a paper must contain the same material that will, in the case of acceptance, be refined following the reviewer’s comment and go into the final proceedings.
-If you have additional material that you want to make available to the reviewers that will not fit in the appendix, then you must:
+If you have additional material that you want to make available to the reviewers:

 - write a technical report, that can be of any length and any format, containing the additional material;